Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Get-AzureRmIotHub.md

 # Get-AzureRmIotHub

 ## SYNOPSIS
 Gets information about the IotHubs in a subscription.

 ## SYNTAX

 ### ListIotHubsByResourceGroup (Default)
 ```
-Get-AzureRmIotHub [[-ResourceGroupName] <String>] [<CommonParameters>]
+Get-AzureRmIotHub [[-ResourceGroupName] <String>]
 ```

 ### GetIotHubByName
 ```
-Get-AzureRmIotHub [-ResourceGroupName] <String> [-Name] <String> [<CommonParameters>]
+Get-AzureRmIotHub [-ResourceGroupName] <String> [-Name] <String>
 ```

 ## DESCRIPTION
 Gets information about the IotHubs in a subscription.
 You can view all IotHub instances in a subscription, or filter your results by a resource group or a particular IotHub Name.

 ## EXAMPLES